HenryHai0407/Data_Pipelines_AWS/README.md

 The operator is designed to be parametrized: It uses params to obtain the tests and their expected results, eliminating the need to hard code tests into the operator.

+### Setup AWS resources

+* Create IAM user and set for it permissions included in AWS
+* Create security groups for Redshift and EC2
+* Copy data from S3 original sources to s3 specified bucket: Using CloudShell in AWS
+* Create Redshift serverless (Remember to modify publicly accessible setting)

 ## Project Backbones: